UniqueAI-Unknown/UniqueAI-Unknown/README.md

 MIRROR AI Lab explores **Human AI** — intelligence that understands meaning, intent, emotional state, and context in ways that resemble human cognition.

-This work is not about products.
-It is about intelligence itself.

 ## 🪞 MIRROR

 MIRROR is an experimental research system exploring how understanding emerges